 Innovation.
 A word that moves the world.
 Literally.
 Because without innovations, there would be neither progress nor change.
 Big, drastic changes in the world would not have been possible without innovation.
-The industrialization needed the invention of the steam engine, digital transformation the internet.
+Industrialization needed the invention of the steam engine, digital transformation the internet.
 Humans always strive for further improvement and change.
-With this, mankind is the origin of innovation.
+With this, humankind is the origin of innovation.

 But what is innovation?
 What exactly does this word mean?
 One definition of innovation that we think is one of the best comes from Jürgen Hauschildt (2016):